 School-age students eligible for special education services are reported only by their primary disability.
 However, many students have multiple disabling conditions and may receive a variety of services to address conditions that interfere with their educational progress.
 A 2001 study found that schools reported 30% of students with a primary disability of LD also had a secondary disability while 7% had two or three additional disabilities, such as Speech/Language Impairments or Emotional Disturbance.
 (Source: SEELS Wave 1 School Program Survey, 2001)

-identified for special education were there because they weren't taught to read rather than because they had a true disability.
+attempts to wipe up general education's spills and cleanse its ills."
+A report from a Presidential commission on special education in 2002 reported that up to 40% of children identified for special education were there because they weren't taught to read rather than because they had a true disability.